-Deborah Woodard is the author of Plato’s Bad Horse (Bear Star Press, 2006).
-She has translated the poetry of Amelia Rosselli from the Italian: The Dragonfly: A Selection of Poems, 1953-1981 (Chelsea Editions, 2009).
-Deborah’s collection, Borrowed Tales, was published by Stockport Flats.
+Author of Plato’s Bad Horse (Bear Star Press, 2006), Deborah Woodard has translated the poetry of Amelia Rosselli from the Italian, The Dragonfly: A Selection of Poems, 1953-1981 (Chelsea Editions, 2009) as well as Hospital Series (New Directions, 2015).
+Deborah’s collection, Borrowed Tales, was published by Stockport Flats in 2012.
+Her collection No Finis, Triangle Testimonies, 1911, with drawings by John Burgess, is forthcoming from Ravenna Press in 2018.
 Her The Book of Riddles (Boxcar Press) is in its third printing.
 She teaches at The Richard Hugo House.

 “I first met Crysta Casey in a poetry class with Deborah Woodard at Hugo House, and something struck me about her immediately—she was a swayer, and by that, I mean she was one of those people that swayed—almost uncontrollably—and it seemed it wasn’t because of nerves or anxiety or excitement.
 Swaying was Crysta’s natural state.
 Since she passed and her collection, Green Cammie, was posthumously published by the great Floating Bridge Press, I’ve learned so much about Crysta that I had been afraid to ask—about her military career, how she became a self-declared “Resident Poet” and her struggles with cancer.
 I’m still not quite sure about the swaying, but even poets must keep some things private.”

-Cofounder/curator of Cheap Wine & Poetry and Cheap Beer & Prose, which happen at Hugo House.
+Brian McGuigan founded Cheap Wine & Poetry and Cheap Beer & Prose.
 Currently at work on a memoir.
-Former Program Director at Richard Hugo House - Seattle, Washington
+Former Program Director at Richard Hugo House - Seattle, Washington.
+Works at Artist Trust, nonprofit dedicated to helping Washington State artists of all disciplines thrive.

 “What I was—and remain—is a fan of her incredibly good writing.
 I first became aware of Casey at a reading.
 She was sharing the evening with two other folks, but I don’t remember who they were because, for me, the event was entirely hers.
 “My god, are those poems really that good?”
 I remember thinking, and saying to the curator at half-time, “That Crysta Casey is an astonishing poet,” at which point we were introduced.
 I found Crysta Casey to be direct, intelligent, down to earth and sincere.
 I bought her first book Heart Clinic as soon as I could and found the private reading experience as compelling and devastating as hearing her read the work aloud.
 Her work is the rare and remarkable kind of art that blasts apart my heart.”